 , parent

 , etc.).
-In Go language, the design philosophy is simplicity, without any unnecessary keywords.
+In Go language, the design philosophy is simple, without unnecessary keywords.
 All calls are straightforward.

 Summary